robstave/robstave/readme.md

 [ACS](https://github.com/robstave/ArduinoComponentSketches)

-Collection of sketches for ATTiny to replace logic blocks in lunetta like circuits or whatever.
-They can be stand alone diversions or the core for a modular synth component.
-Keep in mind, its an 8 bit microcontroller though.
+A collection of sketches for ATTiny to replace logic blocks in Lunetta-like circuits or whatever else comes to mind.
+They can be standalone diversions or the core for a modular synth component.
+Keep in mind, it’s an 8-bit microcontroller.

-I really like to make things blink and go beep.
-A LOT of sketches that do that.
-Mostly for ATTINY85 but a few other chips are supported.
-Its arduino code, so most sketches can be refactored pretty easily.
+I really like making things blink and go beep.
+There are *a lot* of sketches that do just that.
+Mostly for ATTINY85, but a few other chips are supported.
+It’s Arduino code, so most sketches can be refactored pretty easily.

 ![Language:C](https://img.shields.io/static/v1?label=Language&message=C-Arduino&color=blue) ![Languages:Go, JS/TS](https://img.shields.io/github/stars/robstave/arduinocomponentsketches)

+---

 ## Meowmorize